 The price lining technique is also known as the Product line pricing technique.
 The price lining technique is commonly used by retailers in their store for the display of the products of the same category.
 The products are displayed based on their level of quality.

-The price lining technique is helpful for customers with different purchasing capacity and customers with different requirements.
+The Pricing lining technique is helpful for customers with different purchasing capacity and customers with different requirements.
 Customers can easily pick the products that they can afford without seeking the help of the salesperson.

 As retailers can generate more revenue by adopting this technique because most customers end up purchasing products at higher prices as they believe that more the price, the better will be the quality of the product.